cjlee112/gitpublish/doc/design.rst

 Note that just like ``git add``, this simply *marks* the file for addition to the remote.
 This change won't actually be pushed to the remote until you tell it to (see below).
+Specifically, it adds a mapping for the designated file ``bigdoc.rst`` to be mapped to the designated remote, in this case using a default mapping.
+For WordPress, a *Post*.
+Provide extra arguments to give a non-default mapping (e.g. a *Page*).
+The default will obtain the title etc. from the restructured text document.
+Automatically adds the updated state of the remote mapping file to git (via ``git add``).

+* *commit* changes including remote mappings.
+Just a proxy for regular ``git commit``, which you can use equally well.

 * *remove* a local file from publication on a particular remote::